A closer look

 Mark A. Tremblay

-Managing Director, Regional Director, and Head of Family Office Management
+Regional Director and Head of Family Office Management

 Mark is responsible for Bessemer’s client relationships in Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, North Dakota, and Wisconsin, as well as the management of our Chicago office and he leads a specialized client service team that manages the operational and administrative complexities of wealth for large, single-family offices outsourcing some or all functions.